boMadBo/scouts-office-client/README.md

 The App uses the https://ipinfo.io/ to fetch current location data.

 The App uses the https://restcountries.com/ to fetch current flags of contries.

+The App uses the https://api.coinbase.com/v2/ to fetch current usd and btc values.